#1 Skipping the language barrier

 Oscar Claudel, though retired, is not free of blame either.
 Maybe the family finances wouldn’t be so dire if he didn’t spend his every waking hour dating Parisian women half his age.
 Or maybe the family could afford to buy ham if grandpa didn’t randomly disappear on luxurious vacations to the far ends of the world.

 The Claudels are digging their own damn graves and I am not about to feel sorry for them.

 The issue with how the language barrier is treated in episode 1 is actually fairly emblematic of the anime’s writing overall.
 It’s willing to start a lot of drama to make problems seem significant, but then either forgets about resolving them or does so in the cheapest way possible.

 I was repeatedly disappointed with the solutions to several storylines, but even more frustrating are the few cases where no ending is given at all.
 The most prominent of these is the rivalry between the Claudels and the Blanche family.
 We learn a lot about the personal relations between the family members, but it’s all background information that never sparks any actual development.
 The same applies to various other story threads that are just left to dangle, which makes the unambitious final episode extra underwhelming.

-The only part of the show that is consistently good are the interactions between Yune and the French weaboo Alice Blanche, but these are sadly rare.
-The anime would’ve done well to focus on these instead and have a more comedic angle.
+The only part of Croisée in a Foreign Labyrinth that is consistently good are the interactions between Yune and the French weaboo Alice Blanche.
+Sadly, these are all too rare.
+Croisée in a Foreign Labyrinth would’ve done well to focus on these instead and have a more comedic angle.